 Where Psychiatrist can help

 Psychiatrists tend to treat complex and serious mental illness, and have a deep understanding of physical and mental health, and how they affect each other.
 They treat people who need their medical, psychological and social needs considered.
-These are usually people with complex conditions, for example, severe depressive, chronic fatigue, postnatal depression, chronic pain management, schizophrenia, bipolar disorder, suicide attempts or thoughts, PTSD and ADD.
+These are usually people with complex conditions, for example, severe depression, chronic fatigue, postnatal depression, chronic pain management, schizophrenia, bipolar disorder, suicide attempts or thoughts, PTSD and ADHD.

 Psychiatrists are medical doctors with at least 11 years of training – usually more.

 They first do a medical degree at university.
 Next, they spend at least 1 or 2 years of training as a general doctor.
 They then complete at least 5 years of training in the diagnosis and treatment of mental illness.

 All psychiatrists must be accredited by the Royal Australian and New Zealand College of Psychiatrists (RANZCP) before they can practice, and be registered with the Australian Health Practitioner Regulation Agency.